 Essential for establishing your thermal baseline prior to commencing annual screenings

-Head & Neck, Torso, Abdomen, Arms & Hands
+Head & Neck, Breast, Torso, Abdomen & Hands

 Hi!
 My name is Jennifer Kaufman and I am a graduate of NYU, a ACCT certified clinical thermographer and Dr. Sears certified Health Coach.
 In 2014 I came across an article titled Thermography vs Mammography.
 At the time I did not know it would change my life.
 I did a full body thermography screening and discovered I had a lot of inflammation.
 Fortunately for me I had no serious issues but clearly thermography was telling me to change my lifestyle before I developed symptoms.
 So I did!
 I changed my eating habits, I changed my exercise habits and I completely changed my understanding of health.
 Within a month of my initial screening I decided to become a thermographer.
 It is a challenge to be healthy in today's world.
 I hope I have the opportunity to share this amazing FDA approved medical screening along with my experience and knowledge with you.

 Medical DITI is a noninvasive diagnostic technique that allows the examiner to visualise and quantify changes in skin surface temperature.
 An infrared scanning device is used to convert infrared radiation emitted from the skin surface into electrical impulses that are visualised in colour on a monitor.
 This visual image graphically maps the body temperature and is referred to as a thermogram.
 The spectrum of colours indicate an increase or decrease in the amount of infrared radiation being emitted from the body surface.
 Since there is a high degree of thermal symmetry in the normal body, subtle abnormal temperature asymetry's can be easily identified.